Sapkotasumita/Selenium-DemoQA/README.md

 python Textbox.py

 Screenshots:
-Screenshots are saved in separate folders during test execution for validation and debugging.
+Screenshots are saved in separate folders during test execution for validation.